eschrock/s3web-remote/README.md

-# Titan S3 Provider
+# Titan S3 Web Provider

-This is a basic Titan S3 provider.
+This is a basic Titan read-only web provider designed to work with commits pushed by the S3 remote provider.
 For more information on how it works, consult the titan documentation.

 ## Contributing